Alex-Aralis/tinder-simulator-2016/README.md

 git push heroku master
 ```

 After these step heroku should begin it's setup process.
+Do a `heroku open` to see the newly start webpage.